Culture of Japan: Sports and leisure

 In the long feudal period governed by the samurai class, some methods that were used to train warriors were developed into well-ordered martial arts, in modern times referred to collectively as koryū.
 Examples include kenjutsu, kendo, kyūdō, sōjutsu, jujutsu, and sumo, all of which were established in the Edo period.
 After the rapid social change in the Meiji Restoration, some martial arts changed into modern sports, called gendai budō.
 Judo was developed by Kanō Jigorō, who studied some sects of jujutsu.
 These sports are still widely practiced in present-day Japan and other countries.

-Baseball, Association football, and other popular western sports were imported to Japan in the Meiji period.
+Baseball, association football, and other popular Western sports were imported to Japan in the Meiji period.
 These sports are commonly practiced in schools, along with traditional martial arts.
 Baseball, soccer, football, and ping pong are the most popular sports in Japan.
 Association football gained prominence in Japan after the J League (Japan Professional Football League) was established in 1991.
-Japan also co-hosted the 2002 FIFA World Cup.
+Japan also co-hosted the 2002 FIFA World Cup with Korea.
 In addition, there are many semi-professional organizations, which are sponsored by private companies: for example, volleyball, basketball, rugby union, table tennis, and so on.

 Cuisine

 Through a long culinary past, the Japanese have developed sophisticated and refined cuisine.
 In more recent years, Japanese food has become fashionable and popular in the United States, Europe, and many other areas.
 Dishes such as sushi, tempura, noodles, and teriyaki are some of the foods that are commonly known.
 The Japanese diet consists principally of rice; fresh, lean seafood; and pickled or boiled vegetables.
 The Japanese diet is often believed to be related to the longevity of Japanese people.

+Despite the traditional cuisine (和食 washoku) being very important and present, western cuisine (洋食 yōshoku) has influenced Japanese eating culture tremendously.